wannieman98/RandWireNN/README.md

 As the datasets are ordered by magnitude, they will be trained sequentially and if the classification accuracy reaches a threshhold then I will move on the next largest dataset.

+### Objective
+The objective of this project is for me to gain better understanding of the NAS in general and in the state-of-the-art techniques of NAS.
+As the project progresss, I plan to adapt the Randomly Wired Neural Network model to object detection as well.

 ### Tasks
 - [ ] Base NN architecture from which the Network Generator will build the model
 - [ ] Graph algorithm for the Network Generator